 Every year, the Gottstein Trust organises week-long courses in Forest and Wood Science for those people new to the forest products industry, including executives.
 Course themes alternate between the two themes.
-In 2019 the Trust will be holding the Forest Science Course.
+The 2019 Forest Science Course will be held in Canberra, Australia, at the Australian National University campus.

 This course provides a deeper understanding of Australian forest management, the economics of wood production and other forest services.
 The course will cover both planted and natural forests and will provide an appreciation of environmental issues and international strategic trends in the forestry industry.